ASSISTANT INTERNAL AUDIT MANAGER

 Applicants should:

-(b) Normally have a minimum of three years’ relevant teaching experience at the tertiary level;
+(b) Normally have a minimum of 3 years' working experience in systems supports and administrations;

-(e) Have an excellent command of written and spoken English; and
+(e) Have good command of written and spoken English and Chinese; and

-To apply, please submit a completed Application Form (click_here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 20 June 2025.
-Please quote reference code 'PT(GE&R)' in the Application Form.
+To apply, please submit a completed Application Form (click here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 31July 2025.
+Please quote reference code 'LO' in the Application Form.

 HKAPA is an equal opportunity employer.